LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 {% endhighlight %}

 The ratio for the digits lies between 15%-50% so I've set the threshold at a conservative 10%.
-The assumption is that the machine learning model will be able to distinguish between random artefacts that are found and true digits; we're just removing the most obviously empty cells.
+The assumption is that the machine learning model will be able to distinguish between random artefacts and true digits; we're just removing the most obviously empty cells.

 Lastly, here is code to make a circle with discrete pixels:
 {%highlight julia %}